-Risks Associated with Labiaplasty Surgery & Laser Procedures
+Risks Associated with Labiaplasty Surgery & the DOVE Laser Labia Procedure

 General Risks of Surgery

-Because surgery is such a vital part of modern medicine, there is a tendency to forget that there are risks associated with every type of surgery.
+Because surgery is such a vital part of modern medicine, there is a tendency to forget that there are risks associated with every type of non surgical procedure and also with surgery.
 While these risks are small, every person undergoing surgery should be aware of the risks.

-All internal and external wounds need time to heal after surgery.
+All internal and external wounds need time to heal after your procedure.
 Sutures or stitches and other materials are used to hold wounds closed while they heal.

 - Watch and wait – the wounds will gradually close and heal on their own or;